tulliolo/mobybolt/guide/mobybolt/setup/reverse-proxy.md

 ### Link the docker-compose file

-Edit the main docker-compose file and link the nginx-specific file to the `include` section:
+Edit the main docker-compose file and link the nginx-specific one to the `include` section:

 ```sh
 $ nano docker-compose.yml